-OverPlay VPN – Although less renowned compared to some of the other VPNs covered in our VPN reviews 2021 guide, it is still a pretty decent VPN service worth giving a try.
-After giving it a try at the time of writing this OverPlay VPN review, I was impressed to see that it came with military-grade encryption and industry benchmark protocols.
+OverPlay VPN – Although less renowned than some of the other VPNs covered in our VPN reviews 2021 guide; it is still a pretty decent VPN service worth giving a try.
+After giving it a try when writing this OverPlay VPN review, I was impressed to see that it came with military-grade encryption and industry benchmark protocols.

 That being said, there are still a few things you should keep in mind before getting this VPN.
-For one, it lacks features like Split tunneling, live chat support and is headquartered in the UK which I found to be quiet disappointing.
+It lacks features like Split tunneling, live chat support, and headquarters in the UK, which I found quite disappointing.
 Overall, after weighing in all the pros and cons of OverPlay, I’ve given it 3.0/5.0 stars in this review.